 Figure 3.
 Immunofluorescence (IF) using cell line tissue microarray (TMA) sections.
 Sections of the cell line TMA were taken and incubated with a 1:50 dilution of anti-Bcl-2 or with no primary antibody.
 The slides were incubated with secondary antibody, the signal was amplified using a tyramide-Cy5 conjugate, and the slides were stained with DAPI.
 The slides were scanned at 20X magnification using filter sets appropriate to the maximal excitation/emission peaks of 350/470 nm and 649/666 nm for DAPI and Cy5, respectively.
 Respective exposure times were 250 ms and 625 ms. These representative images indicate that staining was successful, and that there is a range of Bcl-2 expression across the cell lines.
 The “no Bcl-2 antibody” negative control slide did not demonstrate any Cy5 signal, as expected.
 The representative image is from the 697 cell line.
 A core of hyperplastic tonsil tissue included on the TMA demonstrates an equivalent pattern to that shown in Figure 2.
 The mean fluorescence intensity (MFI) for each cell line was determined by quantifying the Cy5 fluorescence signal using image analysis software.

 Figure 4.
 Determining the dynamic linear range of the immunoblot (IB) signals.
 (A) IBs of serial dilutions of Granta-519 lysate.
 Each blot was exposed for a variety of times to find the linear dynamic range.
 (B) Band intensity for Bcl-2 (top) and GAPDH (bottom) versus amount of total protein loaded for IB in (A).
 Band intensities were quantified using the image analysis software ImageJ.
-For Bcl-2 (top), the signals remained linear throughout the range of dilutions when a low exposure (exp.) time (0.2 s) was used as supported by a Pearson’s correlation coefficient (r value) of 0.994 (p < 0.001), but not for greater exposure times of 1 s and 2 min.
+For Bcl-2 (top), the signals remained linear throughout the range of band intensities when a low exposure (exp.) time (0.2 s) was used (intensities from 0-7,200) as supported by a Pearson’s correlation coefficient (r value) of 0.994 (p < 0.001), but not for greater exposure times of 1 s and 2 min.
 For GAPDH (bottom), the data remained linear above an intensity of 3000 (arbitrary units) for low (0.2 s) and medium (2.2 s) exposure times as supported by Pearson’s r values of 0.994 (p < 0.001) and 0.992 (p < 0.001), respectively, but not for a high exposure time (7 s).
 Arrows on the right indicate the band intensity for the specific cell line identified from the immunoblot in Figure 5A.

 Figure 5.
 Quantitative immunoblotting (IB) of immortalized cell lines and comparison to immunofluorescence (IF).
 (A) IB of all cell lines.
 12 µg of total protein was loaded into each well.
 (B) IB and IF signal intensities for each cell line.
 The IB signal is the ratio of Bcl-2:GAPDH band intensity from the blot in (A) as quantified by ImageJ.
 The IF signal is the fluorescence intensity of each cell line core on the TMA (Figure 3) as determined by image analysis.
 (C) Scatterplot of IF signal versus IB signal.
 Each data point represents a given cell line.
 The two methods produced linearly correlated results with a Pearson r value of 0.984 (p < 0.001).